How To Stop Overthinking: Five Strategies To Try

 You can produce the same shock in similar situations.
 Instead of a cold shower, you could throw your blankets off in the morning and welcome them in the cool air, or you could go for a morning walk in a cool environment.
 Whatever it is that jolts you back into your body, if you find this method helpful, consider incorporating it more regularly.

-If you experience overthinking often, you may find it helpful to be able to reach out for help whenever those bouts of overthinking arise.
-With online therapy through BetterHelp, you’ll have many ways to contact your therapist, including in-app messaging, so you can message your therapist at any time, and they’ll respond as soon as they are able.
+If you often experience overthinking, you may find it helpful to reach out for help whenever those bouts of overthinking arise.
+With online therapy through BetterHelp, you’ll have many ways to contact your therapist, including in-app messaging.
+You can message your therapist anytime, and they’ll respond as soon as they can.

 Studies have shown that online therapy can effectively address various concerns, including overthinking and rumination that may be connected to depression.
 For instance, one such study examined the effectiveness of a guided web-based rumination-focused cognitive behavioral therapy program (i-RFCBT) to prevent depression.
 It found that the guided i-RFCBT reduced the risk of depression, concluding that “guided i-RFCBT can reduce the onset of depression in high-risk young people reporting high levels of worry/rumination and stress.”